 Kos is a unique blend of Greek culture with its typical cuisine, traditions and the warm welcome of its inhabitants.
 This wonderful Greek island, full of Mediterranean colors, is glowing with calm and serenity, and amazes with the diversity of its natural and historical wonders.
 The city of Kos and its picturesque port stand out for its unique charm and countless leisure options.
 It is also the perfect starting point to discover the surrounding islands, all blessed by the beautiful azure sea that surrounds them.

 The town of Kos is surrounded by a stunning landscape of cypress trees and dominated by the castle of the Knights of Saint John.
 The buildings along the many narrow lanes bear witness to a turbulent past: Turkish mosques and Byzantine churches hark back to past civilisations.
 By day and by night, the entertainment continues in the many coffee shops, taverns and restaurants.
 Approx. 2 km from the centre, on the sand and gravel beach at Psalidi, sit magnificent, modern hotel complexes.
-Distance to the airport: 25 km.
+Distance from the airport: 25 km.

 This traditional village is located about 23 km from the town of Kos.
 It is characterized by its picturesque neighborhoods, typical houses and enchanting landscape, but also by its tradition of music and dance.
-Distance to the airport: 2 km.
+Distance from the airport: 2 km.

 Located about 30 km from Kos town, Kardamena is probably the most beautiful place on the island.
 It is known for its lovely harbor and beautiful beach, and the many taverns give a picturesque character to the village.
 Distance from the airport: 5 km.